franzejr/try-go/README.md

 Terminating Program
 ```

+## Atomic Functions

+## Mutexes

 ## Channels

 Channels are the pipes that connect concurrent goroutines.
 You can send values into channels from one goroutine and receive those values into another goroutine.

+Using atomic functions and mutexes work, but they don't make writing concurrent programs easier, less error prone or fun.
+In Go, we don't just have atomic functions and mutexes to keep shared resources safe and eliminate race conditions.
+We also have [channels](https://golang.org/ref/spec#Channel_types) which synchronize goroutines as they send and receive the resources they need to share between each other.